humberto-ortiz/megaprobe-lab/content/kevinlega.md

 - Working on Different Makefiles trial, non worked.
 - Reading and more Reading
 - Going to write description on references.
-- On my profile I have a repository of the sketch of makefile
+- On my profile I have a repository of the sketch of makefile.
+Link: https://github.com/Kevinlega/Wechangethenamelater
 - Reading this makefile tutorial: www.gnu.org/software/make/manual/make.html#Makefile-Contents

 ### Week 1(23-27/January):